networking101/microcorruption/New Orleans/README.md

 This is Software Revision 01.

 ## Solution
 Start on main.
-The first called is <create_password>.
+The first function called is <create_password>.
 Stepping into this function, we see 9 mov instructions that copy bytes starting at address 0x2400.

 ![create_password](./screenshots/create_password.png)